-In this article Léo Gaumont writes about the current state of the home education community in Alberta and how it may have contributed to the recent government attempt to close down Trinity Christian School and its associated home education provider, Wisdom Home Schooling.
+In this article written in December 2016, Léo Gaumont writes about the current state of the home education community in Alberta and how it may have contributed to the recent government attempt to close down Trinity Christian School and its associated home education provider, Wisdom Home Schooling.
 He describes how an unhealthy desire for government money has led many home educators away from their original vision for home education.
 As well, he explains the rise of a “home education industry” based on government funding.

 Home education and home schooling are not exactly the same.
 Home education does not reinvent or mimic school, whereas home schooling does imitate school in the home.